farbod271/farbod271/README.md

   </p>

 <p>
-A full-stack app for the community of Deggendorf
+Deggenhub: A full-stack app for the community of Deggendorf
 </p>

   <a href="https://deggenhub.de" target="_blank">Live Website</a>